 - Ground beef

 - Quick oats (old-fashioned oats will work, too)

 - Chopped bell pepper

 - Tomato sauce (you can substitute for ketchup)

-Place all of your ingredients into a large mixing bowl.
+Place all of your ingredients into a large bowl.

 Now we need to mix this up.
 There are several ways of doing this but my favorite is to use my hands.
-This is by far the most efficient and quickest way to get a meatloaf mixed up .
+This is by far the most efficient and quickest way to mix a meatloaf.
 For anyone horrified at the thought of this I want to point out that hands are washable.

 Just give ’em a good wash, dig in and mix this up, then wash them again.
 Voila!
 Clean hands AND meatloaf!

 Whereas before, you had clean hands and NO meatloaf.
 See the bonus here?

 When it’s all mixed up it will look like this.